ahoyaharr/TrafficNetwork/readme.md

 util.export.export(match_header, match_result, 'candidates')
 ```

-##### Visualising Candidates/Paths
+##### Visualizing Candidates/Paths

-To visualise exported candidates and paths, import the exported file into a PostGIS enabled database.
+To visualize exported candidates and paths, import the exported file into a PostGIS enabled database.

 Create a new database connection in QGIS, and import the line geometry column as a vector layer.